Mike White (basketball): Florida

-On May 7, 2015, White was named head coach of the Florida Gators basketball team, replacing long-time coach Billy Donovan who after 19 years left to become head coach of the NBA's Oklahoma City Thunder, which he coached until the 2019–20 season.
+On May 7, 2015, White was named head coach of the Florida Gators, replacing long-time coach Billy Donovan who after 19 years left to become head coach of the NBA's Oklahoma City Thunder, which he coached until the 2019–20 season.
 White agreed to a six-year, $12 million deal with the Gators.

 White's first Gators team managed to secure an invitation to the NIT after being on the NCAA Tournament bubble for much of the season.
 The Gators would go on to lose in the quarterfinals to eventual NIT Champion George Washington.

 In White's second year in his tenure at Florida, White's team secured a 4 seed in the East Region of the 2017 NCAA Tournament, reaching the Elite Eight before being eliminated by SEC rival #7 seed South Carolina.
 The Gators would make the tournament over the next four seasons completed (2018, 2019, and 2021), never advancing past the round of 32.

 White departed Florida on March 13, 2022, to take the head coaching position at SEC rival Georgia.